dabernathy89/gravity-forms-personality-quiz-add-on/readme.txt

 Install from the WordPress dashboard, or upload the unzipped folder to your plugins directory.

 == Changelog ==
+1.0.0 - The plugin now registers correctly with the latest versions of WordPress and Gravity Forms.
+Because files are renamed in this release, the plugin will automatically deactivate upon updating.
+You will need to reactivate it.

 0.9 - New feature: display average result for numeric quizzes (contributed by collinmanderson)

 0.8 - Bug fix: allow quiz result to be exported with entries; Bug fix: field label images now work properly